clustersolutions/RESO-WebAPI-Client-Python/README.md

 # RESO SDK Python

-This is a python client library to build an interface for a RESO certified Web API server.
-For more information on the Real Estate Standards Organization (RESO) and its standards please visit [www.reso.org](http://www.reso.org) or contact [github@reso.org](mailto:github@reso.org).
-Developers wishing to better understand how to use and contribute to our standards via GitHub please visit [RESO Developers FAQ](https://www.reso.org/developer-faqs/working-with-github/).
+This is a client library to interface with a RESO certified Web API server.
+For more information on the Real Estate Standards Organization (RESO) please visit [www.reso.org](http://www.reso.org) or contact [github@reso.org](mailto:github@reso.org).
+Developers wishing to better understand how to use and contribute to our standards visit [RESO Developers FAQ](https://www.reso.org/developer-faqs/working-with-github/).

 Specific questions about this repository should be posted to the 'Issues' section with the [Issue Template](ISSUE_TEMPLATE.md).